ElianCordoba/softwareontheroad/src/content/react-hooks.md

   I still remember good old days when nobody was talking about the redux pattern and my reacts apps were a state mess (mid 2014).

   When the flux pattern was introduced at first it was hard to understand and seems very complicated to implement, but now a few years later is the standard in every react framework based project.

   With react hooks will happen the same, is the replacement for class components and the future of react framework.

-  All right this is gonna be a **long post**, so I added a table of content so you can read a little, then continue working on your project, and come back when you need a break.
+  All right this is gonna be a **long post**, so I added a table of content so you can read a little, then continue working on your project, and come back later when you need a break.

   _I'm the only one who reads technical articles to clean my mind and release stress from my day-to-day work ?_